-Oscha customer, Carina Novello, takes a look at this common question from babywearers … “Is it OK to ask for a baby sling this holiday season?”
+Oscha customer, Carina Novello, takes a look at this common question from babywearers … “Is it OK to ask for a baby sling as a gift?”

-If you’re anything like me, all you probably want for the holidays is another baby wrap, ring sling, or carrier.
+If you’re anything like me, all you probably want this year is another baby wrap, ring sling, or carrier.
 But how do you ask for that without feeling weird?
 I never thought it was an odd request until I told my parents I wanted a wrap for my birthday and they looked at me like I was crazy.

 “Are you pregnant again?”
 My dad asked.
 “Zaki is almost 2.”

 “How many wraps does Zaki need?”
 My mom asked.
 “You already have an entire chest of drawers full of them.”

 They both were silent for a minute and then my mom said, “Why would I buy something for Zaki on your birthday?”

 I simply explained to them, baby wraps are not only for babies.
 Sure, babies like to be held and cuddled and often fall asleep in our wraps.
 But wraps are so much more than just a means to be close to our children.

 Wraps are stylish accessories.